LIVERPOOL'S 5* CHILDREN'S THEATRE COMPANY

 The plays we create for Early Years and Key stage one are interactive and we encourage the audience to get involved in helping us tell the story.
 Learning should be fun and here we provide the perfect platform to play.

-We are currently taking school bookings for 'Goldilocks and the Three Bears', 'The Ugly Duckling' and 'Treasure Island', available at the end of April-September 2014.
+We are currently taking school bookings for 'Goldilocks and the Three Bears' and 'Jack and Jill's Rhyme Time'.

-School and nursery tours are ongoing with a special rate for Liverpool bases Nurseries and Schools.
+School and nursery tours are ongoing with a special rate for Liverpool based Nurseries and Schools.